aligator-80/ExpImp/README.md

-## Oracle PL/SQL package for export data to CSV file
+## Oracle PL/SQL package for export data to CSV/XLS file

-A PL/SQL package for exporting query results to CSV files (written to an Oracle DIRECTORY) or to a BLOB variable.
+A PL/SQL package for exporting query results to files (written to an Oracle DIRECTORY) or to a BLOB variable in format CSV or XLS (XML Table 2003).
 Output encoding is UTF-8 (optionally with BOM).
 Full support for national character sets.